-Tillerson: Military action against North Korea on table
+North Korea launches missile after US demands world pressure Pyongyang

 Story highlights

+Shortly after Tillerson finished his final activity at the UN, meeting with Secretary General Antonio Guterres, Pyongyang launched a missile toward the Sea of Japan, also known as the East Sea, but it blew up over land, according to a US official.

+The launch seemed timed to be a response to Tillerson's call for international action and, perhaps, was North Korea calling the Trump administration's bluff after a week of increasingly tough rhetoric about how Washington will respond to what it sees as Pyongyang's bad behavior.

-"All options for responding to future provocations must remain on the table," Tillerson said.
+"All options for responding to future provocations must remain on the table," Tillerson had said earlier in the day.
 "Diplomatic and financial leverage or power will be backed up by willingness to counteract North Korean aggression with military action, if necessary."

+The US official said the projectile was a "probable KN-17," a medium-range ballistic missile, launched from Pukchang airfield.
+A White House statement Friday evening said the administration was aware of the test and that the President had been briefed.

 Tillerson, speaking at a special US-hosted UN meeting to address the challenge, called on member countries to take three immediate steps, singling out China and warning that countries that don't comply may face consequences.
 He got pushback in response from China, which accused the US of raising tensions with Pyongyang.